ngolebiewski/misthaven-CLI-game-engine/readme.md

 ## Concept
 - Import adventure from a CSV file.
 Options are in ALL CAPS and link the scenarios together.
 - TKTK

+## How to make
+- See CSV file for template
+- Must include a row with name "Intro" to kick off the story
+-

 ## See the Docs